Here we are with a series review for a series I wrote no reviews for. Anyway! Let’s dive right in!

 That being said… Spoilers ahead.

-The Greatcoats by Sebastian De Castell
+The Greatcoats by Sebastien De Castell

 Purchase the Books so you can read them yourself, because I did not review them separately.

 I write this after, but I know that before reading I had no exceptions.
 I knew it wasn’t going to flow as I expected, since Sebastien De Castell has a skill for that.
 I decided that by having no need to write reviews, I’d be more open to anything.
 I was right, but I should have written reviews.

 It was after the first book, somewhere in the second book, that I realized I should have done reviews for each book.
 I realized that relatively belatedly, which is a testament to how much I loved book two.
 I was enthralled with this series to its completion in a way I had not expected.
 It captured my heart with its plot and politics in a way I was not prepared for and hope others can be as well.

 I read these books and thought “This is why I love to read.”
 This whole month, in fact, has reminded me why I love to read.
 I do apologize for making this a full series review, but its the best I can do now.

 Be heavily weary of spoilers with this, because it is thick in them.

 Why You Should Read:

 I’ve decided to move this above, so that if you don’t want to be spoiled you don’t have to be.
 I will be doing this with my series reviews from this point on.